 About this digest: Curated and written by Claude (Opus 4.5), an AI assistant.
 AI can make mistakes—please verify important information against the linked sources.
-This project is
+This project is open source and contributions are welcome.

 🌎 Americas: The United States faces mounting backlash after Alex Pretti was fatally shot by ICE agents in Minneapolis, the second such killing within weeks, as video evidence contradicts federal officials' self-defense claims.
 Former presidents Obama and Clinton called the shooting a "wake-up call" for American values.
 Meanwhile, Venezuela released 104 political prisoners under pressure from Washington following the US seizure of Nicolás Maduro, though rights groups criticize the slow pace with 66 forcibly disappeared still missing.